 The following paragraphs describe the operating modes for Timer/Counters 0 and 1.
-Unless otherwise noted, it should be assumed that these modes of operation are the same for Timer 0 as for Timer 1.
+Unless otherwise noted, it should be assumed that these modes of operation are the same for both Timer 0 and 1.

 Mode 0 (13-Bit Timer/Counter)